Battery-Intelligence-Lab/file-format-conversion/README.md

 # file-format-conversion
 A set of scripts to convert between common battery data file formats.

-This repository will contain Python scripts and instructions for converting from CSV and NPY files to the Parquet file format.
+This repository contains some Python and Matlab scripts for converting from CSV, NPY and MAT files to the Parquet file format.
 More information about Parquet can be found here: https://www.databricks.com/glossary/what-is-parquet

+See below for instructions for 1) Matlab and 2) Python users.

+# 1) Installation for Matlab users

+Clone the repository or just download the csv_to_parquet.m or mat_to_parquet.m function as required.
+Add the function to your Matlab path and open to read the documentation and possible options.
+Navigate to the main folder containing your folders and subfolders, or define the `options.StartDirectory`, before running the code.

-# Installation
+# 2) Installation for Python users

 Clone the repository, and install it through pip as:
 ```